-In very broad terms, the management framework for contaminated land in NSW consists of two tiers
+The management framework for contaminated land in NSW broadly consists of two tiers

-- the Environment Protection Authority (EPA), which uses its powers under the Contaminated Land Management Act 1997 (CLM Act) to deal with site contamination that is significant enough to warrant regulation under the Act given the site’s current or approved use.
+the EPA, which uses its powers under the Contaminated Land Management Act 1997 (CLM Act) to deal with contamination that is significant enough to warrant regulation given the site’s current or approved use.

-- local councils who deal with other contamination under the planning and development framework, including State Environmental Planning Policy No. 55 - Remediation of Land and the Managing Land Contamination - Planning Guidelines, on sites which, though contaminated, do not pose an unacceptable risk under their current or approved use.
-In these cases, the planning and development process determines what remediation is needed to make the land suitable for a different use.
+planning authorities, who deal with other contamination under the planning and development process, including State Environmental Planning Policy No. 55 - Remediation of Land and the Managing Land Contamination - Planning Guidelines (PDF 219KB), on sites which do not pose an unacceptable risk under their current or approved use.
+This process determines what remediation is needed to make the land suitable for a different use.

-The NSW site auditor scheme aims to ensure proper management of contaminated land by providing a pool of accredited 'site auditors' who can be engaged to review investigation, remediation and validation work conducted by contaminated land consultants.
+- NSW site auditor scheme that provides a pool of accredited 'site auditors' who can be engaged to review investigation, remediation and validation work done by consultants.